Glorious Purpose (Loki season 1): Writing

 This episode picks up with the 2012 version of Loki from Avengers: Endgame (2019) who creates a branched timeline, which means he has not experienced the events from Thor: The Dark World (2013) to Avengers: Infinity War (2018).
 Waldron knew early on that the character would need to experience those events in some way to start him on a different journey that the writer hoped would be "equally fulfilling" as the character's storyline in the films.
 Finding the right moments from his life for Loki to witness was very important to the creative team.
 As part of Herron's pitch to Marvel, she had referenced a scene from Minority Report (2002) where John Anderton sees a projection of his wife as something that Loki should experience.
 She felt approaching Loki's history this way was "such a smart storytelling device" and a good way to inform the audience of his history if they were less familiar with the character.
 Including the death of Frigga was "a very important moment for him to see" according to Herron because that character was "his heart", while Hiddleston suggested including Odin saying "I love you my sons".
 The goal was to also show Loki having "some wins and show that he had room for change and growth".
 Waldron and his writers' room felt that Loki's realization of his overall purpose in his life was reminiscent to Buzz Lightyear's realization of him being a toy and not a space ranger in Toy Story (1995).

 Herron called the episode's Miss Minutes informational video "genius" because it was able to bring levity along with the necessary "world-building" in a quick way to explain who the TVA are, adding it was "a really smart way to... see the TVA through Loki's eyes" and have the audience learning the rules of the TVA along with him.
 Revealing that the Infinity Stones are powerless in the TVA was meant to establish the organization as "the real power in the universe" after the Stones were previously believed to be the greatest power.
 Herron felt that doing this established a "completely new terrain" for the MCU with "new rules and new power".
 Waldron chose to show that Loki was the criminal known as D. B. Cooper as a way to pay homage to a viral fan theory that Don Draper from the series Mad Men (2007-2015) was destined to become Cooper.
 This moment was also chosen to provide an example of a moment when the audience might have thought the Time Variance Authority (TVA) would have intervened in his life but did not.
-Herron had envisioned the episode as the prologue of the series, with the second episode more of the first chapter.
+Herron had envisioned the episode as the prologue of the series, with the second episode "The Variant" more of the first chapter.